CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 # Intro and Motivation

-Many teams find themselves outgrowing TypeScript on the backend when building systems of consequence.
+Many teams find themselves outgrowing Node.js and TypeScript on the backend when building systems of consequence.
+In particular, TypeScript of course helps at dev and build time, but of course it's just JavaScript at runtime with all of its pitfalls and potential issues due to the lack of a strong static type system.

 Teams will often consider alternatives such as:

 - Go
 - Java